ant-tar/modMailchimp/readme.md

+modMailchimp is no longer being maintained or supported.

+Looking for developers to take over!

 == modMailchimp ==

 modMailchimp is a MODx package that lets you easily place a subscribe form anywhere on your website for any list you want.